 The original tax return is due by the fifteenth day of the fourth month following the tax year end.
-The estate or trust may file Form 7004 to request a five and one half month automatic extension of time to file the tax return on or before the original due date of the return.
-However, the estate or trust must estimate and pay any tax expected to be due with the extension.
+The estate or trust may file Form 7004 to request a five-and-one-half month automatic extension of time to file the tax return on or before the original due date of the return.
+However, just like individuals, the estate or trust must estimate and pay any tax expected to be due with the extension.